Threshold estimation for stochastic processes with small noise: Numerical study

 where $\wt{N}$ is a compensated Poisson random measure as given in the proof of Proposition \ref{prop:Q2-q}.
 Then, according to Asmussen and Rosinski \cite{ar01}, it follows for $\s^2(\d):=\int_{|z|\le \d} |z|^2\,\nu(\df z)$ that

 in $\mathbb{D}[0,1]$-space equipped with the sup-norm under a certain assumption, where $B$ is a standard Brownian motion.
 Therefore, by an appropriate norming of estimator, the limit in Theorem \ref{thm:asym-dist} might be an integral with respect to the process that is close to a Brownian motion.
 This consideration indicates that the LSE with filter can be ``approximately" asymptotically normal by letting $\d_{n,\e}$ converge to zero in a suitable rate, which is a great advantage when we would like to make confidence intervals or do statistical testing.
-In the next subsection, we shall try to understand this phenomenon theoretically.